Ballistic missile defence

 More background information

-The increasing threat posed by the proliferation of ballistic missiles in the vicinity of the south-east border of the Alliance has been, and remains a driver in NATO’s development and deployment of a ballistic missile defence system, which is configured to counter threats from outside the Euro-Atlantic area.
-The final aim of NATO BMD is to provide full coverage and protection for all NATO European populations, territory and forces against the increasing threats posed by the proliferation of ballistic missiles.
+NATO BMD is part of NATO’s Integrated Air and Missile Defence and features some unique policy and operational parameters.
+The increasing threat posed by the proliferation of ballistic missiles in the vicinity of the south-east border of the Alliance has been, and remains, a driver in NATO’s development and deployment of a ballistic missile defence system, which is configured to counter threats from outside the Euro-Atlantic area.
+The final aim of NATO BMD remains to provide full coverage and protection for all NATO European populations, territory and forces against ballistic missiles.
 This coverage is based on the principles of indivisibility of Allied security and NATO solidarity, equitable sharing of risks and burdens, as well as reasonable challenge.
 It also takes into account the level of threat, affordability and technical feasibility, and is in accordance with the latest common threat assessments agreed by the Alliance.
 Should international efforts reduce the threats posed by ballistic missile proliferation, NATO missile defence can, and will, adapt accordingly.

-NATO BMD is based on voluntary national contributions, including nationally funded interceptors and sensors, hosting arrangements and on the expansion of the Active Layered Theatre Ballistic Missile Defence (ALTBMD) capability.
-Only the command and control systems of ALTBMD and their expansion to territorial defence are eligible for common funding.
+NATO BMD is based on voluntary national contributions, including nationally funded interceptors and sensors and hosting arrangements.
+It is also based on the command and control backbone delivered through the NATO BMD Programme.
+Only these command and control systems are eligible for common funding.

 The United States contributes to NATO BMD through its European Phased Adaptive Approach (EPAA).
-Turkey is hosting a US BMD radar at Kürecik; Romania is hosting a US Aegis Ashore site at Deveselu Air Base (declared operational on 12 May 2016); Germany is hosting the command centre at Ramstein Air Base; and Poland will be hosting another Aegis Ashore site at the Redzikowo Military Base.
-Additionally, in the context of the EPAA, Spain is hosting four multi-mission BMD-capable Aegis ships at its naval base in Rota.
-All of these assets are voluntary national contributions and are integral parts of the NATO BMD capability.
+Turkey is hosting a US BMD radar at Kürecik; Romania is hosting a US Aegis Ashore site at Deveselu Air Base; Germany is hosting the command centre at Ramstein Air Base; and Poland is hosting another Aegis Ashore site, which is currently under construction at the Redzikowo Military Base.
+Additionally, in the context of the EPAA, Spain is hosting four multi-mission BMD-capable Aegis ships at its naval base in Rota, which are ready to support the NATO BMD mission, if required.

 Several Allies currently offer further ground-based air and missile defence systems (such as Patriot or SAMP/T) or complementary ships as a force protection of other BMD assets.
 Other Allies are also developing or acquiring BMD-capable assets that could eventually be made available for NATO BMD.

-The Defence Policy and Planning Committee (Reinforced) (DPPC(R)) is the senior committee under the North Atlantic Council that oversees and coordinates all efforts at the political-military level to develop the NATO BMD capability.
-It also provides political-military guidance and advice on NATO BMD.
+The Defence Policy and Planning Committee on Missile Defence (DPPC MD) is the senior committee under the North Atlantic Council that oversees and coordinates all efforts at the political-military level to develop the NATO BMD capability.
+It also provides political-military advice on NATO BMD to the North Atlantic Council.

 NATO Military Authorities are responsible for developing a military doctrinal framework for BMD and related operational planning, training and execution.

-The Air and Missile Defence Committee (AMDC) is the senior committee responsible for overall policy aspects of NATO Integrated Air and Missile Defence (IAMD).
+The Air and Missile Defence Committee (AMDC) is the senior committee responsible for overall policy aspects of NATO IAMD.

 Several other NATO senior committees address NATO BMD in the context of broader topics, such as civil emergency planning or crisis management.

-Since 2003 NATO and Russia engaged in TBMD-related discussions and activities under the auspices of the NATO-Russia Council (NRC).
-From 2010 onwards, discussions and activities expanded from Theatre Ballistic Missile Defence (TBMD) towards territorial BMD.
+Starting in 2003, NATO and Russia engaged in Theatre Ballistic Missile Defence (TBMD)-related discussions and activities under the auspices of the NATO-Russia Council (NRC).
+From 2010 onwards, discussions and activities expanded from TBMD towards territorial BMD.
 NATO and Russia examined possible areas for cooperation in this field.
 Progress, however, was difficult and, in October 2013, NATO-Russia BMD-related discussions were paused by Russia.
 In April 2014, NATO suspended all practical cooperation with Russia in response to its illegal and illegitimate annexation of Crimea.

 NATO launches two parallel feasibility studies for a future Alliance Theatre Ballistic Missile Defence (TBMD) system.